AustinCodingAcademy/alumni-gitbook/lessons/DAYONE.md

 meant to be stressful, just remember to always invest in yourself, and when the opportunity to learn something new comes up at your job JUMP ON IT.

+It is ok to look for, interview, and recieve an offer while still at your job.
+You don't need to communicate that you are doing it, but you do need to inform your current company ASAP when you receive an offer you are considering.
+If you are happy where you work but want a raise, this is great leverage to get that raise.
+If you are unhappy or just want to engage a new opportunity, then the Project Manager, Engineering Manager, or "Product Owner" needs to know so they can plan accordingly.
+Two weeks is the minimum that should be offered, but it is not unusual to stay up to a month depending on the situation.

+## What if I am an intern or contractor?

+If you are brought on as an intern or contractor, you are not prevented from finding a salaried job with benefits somewhere else.
+In fact, if you do find an offer somewhere else, you can use it as leverage to become a salaried employee at your current workplace.
+Typical formalities are still expected, (eg, two-week notices, etc).

 {% include "/includes/footer.md" %}